Kugelbyte/My-Learning-Journal/2025/November.md

 **Thoughts**
 * I personally don't like using metasploit, sure it has utilities,exploits in an organized manner and saves a lot of time, but it doesn't make me feel like a real pro.
 ---
+### **November 30, 2025**

+**Today's Focus**
+* Refresher on sql injection payloads (union based).
+* Learn about privilege escalation in Windows systems from eJPT training module.

+**What I Learned/Did ?**
+* Attempted a lab on sql injection, this made me refresh on the topic itself, specifically on union based sql injection.
+* Learnt about privilege escalation techniques in Windows using:
+  - Kernel exploits
+  - UAC Bypass
+  - Impersonating Access Tokens
+  - Hash Dumping

+**Thoughts**
+* The escalation techniques described in the training material are obsolete on their own.